joemehr/MachineLearning/supervisedLearning/linearRegressionInMultipleVariables/README.md

 future city populations.
 But understand that by just giving a different ```inputTrainingSet.txt``` file you can easily use multi-variable linear regression to predict something you want!

-What each file or folder is for:

-+ run.m = the main program

 <h2>How To Use This Code</h2>
 1. install Octave or Matlab